jaredpetersen/raspilive/README.md

 ### HLS
 [HLS](https://en.wikipedia.org/wiki/HTTP_Live_Streaming) is a video streaming format that works by splitting the video into small consummable segments that are arranged in a continuously changing playlist of files.
 The client reads from the playlist and downloads the video segments as needed.
-DASH requires a static file server to serve all of these files and raspilive provides this out of the box automatically.
+HLS requires a static file server to serve all of these files and raspilive provides this out of the box automatically.

 #### Flags